Dancing with Myself: Maren Morris version

 In 2024, the song was re-arranged and covered by American singer and songwriter Maren Morris.
-The cover was released as a single on 15 February 2024, under Columbia Records, in a partnership with the mobile app Visible for their "Singles Awareness Day" campaign.
-It marks Morris first release since her collaboration with DJ an electronic artist Diplo, "42" in 2023.
+Released as a single on 15 February 2024, under Columbia Records in a partnership with the mobile app Visible for their "Singles Awareness Day" campaign, it marks Morris's first release since her 2023 extended play, The Bridge.

 Background and composition

-According to critics, Morris version features banjos, strummed acoustic guitars which are complemented by Morris' signature smoky vocals on the track produced by Gabe Simon.
-Morris said about the cover origin: "I partnered with Visible because I loved the theme of their messaging, which is independence and ownership," she added, "For me right now, I'm really leaning into my sort of singleness and it's daunting but exciting."
-She also explained further why she chose Idol's song to cover: "i decided to cover one of my longtime favorite songs by Billy Idol because it's always been a beautifully melancholic anthem for me, It also captures where I am at right now; a little blue but a lot relieved.
+Morris's version features banjos, strummed acoustic guitars which are complemented by Morris' signature smoky vocals on the track produced by Gabe Simon.
+Morris said about the cover origin: "I partnered with Visible because I loved the theme of their messaging, which is independence and ownership", she added, "For me right now, I'm really leaning into my sort of singleness and it's daunting but exciting."
+She also explained further why she chose Idol's song to cover: "I decided to cover one of my longtime favorite songs by Billy Idol because it's always been a beautifully melancholic anthem for me, it also captures where I am at right now; a little blue but a lot relieved.
 Dancing through my feelings and shaking off the expired layers that no longer strengthen me."

 Reception

-Morris version received mostly positive reviews by music critics.
+Morris' version received mostly positive reviews by music critics.
 Gil Kaufman for Billboard praised Morris' delivery, stating that the singer "sounds perfectly fine on her own".
 Scott Bernstein for JamBase dubbed the cover as a "fresh spin" of Idol's song.
-In a more mixed review Tom Breihan for Stereogum said that Morris cover doesn't "seem likely to incite much dancing" describing it as "significantly less rambunctious and more serene" in comparison to the original.
+In a more mixed review, Tom Breihan for Stereogum said that Morris' cover doesn't "seem likely to incite much dancing" describing it as "significantly less rambunctious and more serene" in comparison to the original.